 | rex [field=<field>] (?<field_name>”regex”)

-Many Splunk users have found the benefit of implementing Regex for field extraction, masking values, and the ability to narrow results.
-Rather than learning the “ins and outs” of Regex, Splunk provides the erex command, which allows users to generate regular expressions.
-Unlike Splunk’s rex and regex commands, erex does not require knowledge of Regex, and instead allows a user to define examples and counterexamples of the data to be matched.
+The erex command allows users to generate regular expressions.
+Unlike Splunk’s rex and regex commands, erex does not require knowledge of Regex, and instead allows a user to define examples and counter-examples of the data that needs to be matched.

 | erex <field_name> examples="<example, <example>" counterexamples="<example, <example>"